datagrok-ai/public/help/develop/exercises.md

    #input: string subsequence
    #output: int count
    ```
-   In the body, implement a Python function counting all occurrences of a given `subsequece` in a `sequence`.
+   In the body, implement a Python function counting all occurrences of a given `subsequence` in a `sequence`.
-   Return a `count` same way as in the default script from p.
+   Return a `count` the same way as in the default script from p.
 2.
 6. Run the script function, provide input values in the dialog and get to the console to see the result.
-   Now run the script function again through the console completely, passing some other arguments values.
+   Now run the script function again through the console completely, passing different arguments values.
 7. Go back to `Functions | Scripts` and hit `New JavaScript Script`.
 8. Implement the function which does the same as `CountSubsequencePython`, now in JavaScript, named
    `CountSubsequenceJS`.
 Follow the same conventions on the parameters in the comments block
    and returning a result via a variable.
-9. Run `CountSubsequenceJS` using the play button; using the console.
+9. Run `CountSubsequenceJS` using the `Play` button; using the console.
    You can notice that both Python and JS versions of our function are homogenous functions
    in Datagrok.
 It's also possible to call them in a uniform fashion
    [using our JavaScript API](develop/scripting.md#running-a-script).